 All rarities correspondence should be referred to Dr Melissa Whitecross via email@example.com

-The BirdLife South Africa Ethics Committee (BLSAEC) was brought into being as a platform to gain ethical clearance for research projects focusing on avian research, including applications from individuals who are not affiliated with a university or other institutions.
+The BirdLife South Africa Animal Ethics Committee (BLSA AEC) was brought into being as a platform to gain ethical clearance for research projects focusing on avian research, including applications from individuals who are not affiliated with a university or other institutions.
 This includes scientific projects with a bird ringing component, as well as ALL projects requiring the fitting of tracking devices.

-- If you (or your organisation) wish to submit a protocol to the BLSAEC for ethical clearance, please acquaint yourself with our terms of reference before submitting an application.
+- If you (or your organisation) wish to submit a protocol to the BLSA AEC for ethical clearance, please acquaint yourself with our terms of reference before submitting an application.

-- To submit a research protocol for ethical clearance, please complete the application form and return to Linda van den Heever, who will submit the application to the BLSAEC for consideration.
+To submit a research protocol for ethical clearance, please complete the application form and return to Linda van den Heever, who will submit the application to the BLSA AEC for consideration.

-- Should your protocol be granted ethical clearance by the BLSAEC, you will be required to adhere to certain reporting requirements, as set out in the Terms of Reference.
+Should your protocol be granted ethical clearance by the BLSA AEC, you will be required to adhere to certain reporting requirements, as set out in the Terms of Reference.

 All relevant reports are available for download below.